 - Low, low pricing.

 Every few years Apple flips the table on MacBooks, going thinner and lighter in design and more cutting edge in display, input technologies, storage, and ports.
 Often at the expense of traditional processing and graphics power, memory, and price.
-The 2016 MacBook Pro is no exception.
+The new MacBook Pro is no exception.
 If anything, it's an acceleration.

-The high density Retina display now supports wide color, higher brightness, and better contrast.
+The high-density Retina display now supports wide color, higher brightness, and better contrast.
 It's got SSD so fast you might just mistake it for RAM.
 The ports, 2 or 4 depending on the model you choose, are the new, unified Thunderbolt 3 / USB-C and are faster and more flexible than ever.
 It's got a more expansive Force Touch trackpad and the option for an all-new Touch Bar input strip and new-to-Mac Touch ID fingerprint identity sensor.
 The potential unlocked by all of it is enormous.

 Either way, unless you loved the new MacBook Pro at first sight, I strongly encourage you to try before you buy, and when you buy, push them as hard as you need to, as fast as you can, so you can see if they meet your real-world needs.